COVID digest: China's Shenzhen goes into lockdown | DW | 14.03.2022

 China has now recorded more COVID-19 cases in 2022 than in the whole of 2021, official figures show.

-The Chinese city of Shenzhen, a city of 17 million, experienced its first full day under lockdown on Monday until March 20 following outbreaks of the highly transmissible omicron variant sweeping across the nation.
+The Chinese city of Shenzhen, with its population of 17 million, experienced its first full day under lockdown on Monday until March 20, following outbreaks of the highly transmissible omicron variant sweeping across the nation.

 China has recorded more COVID-19 cases in 2022 than in the whole of 2021, official figures show.
 Mainland China reported 1,337 new domestically transmitted COVID-19 cases with confirmed symptoms on Sunday, the National Health Commission (NHC) said on Monday.